-It is a very remarkable fact that, from the first commencement of the serious study of palæontology, from the time in fact when Cuvier made his brilliant researches in respect to animals found in the quarries of Montmartre-from that time palæontology has shown what she was going to do in this matter, and what kind of evidence it lay in her power to produce.
-I said just now that at the present day the group of pig-like animals and the group of ruminants are entirely distinct; but one of the first of Cuvier's discoveries was an animal which he called the Anoplotherium, and which he showed to be, in a great many important respects, intermediate in its character between the pigs on the one hand and the ruminants on the other; that in fact research into the history of the past did so far-and to the extent which Cuvier indicated-tend to fill up the breach between the group of ruminants and the group of pigs.
+It is a very remarkable fact that, from the first commencement of the serious study of paleontology, from the time in fact when Cuvier made his brilliant researches in respect to animals found in the quarries of Montmartre-from that time paleontology has shown what she was going to do in this matter, and what kind of evidence it lay in her power to produce.
+I said just now that at the present day the group of pig-like animals and the group of ruminants are entirely distinct; but one of the first of Cuvier's discoveries was an animal which he called the Anoplotherium, and which he showed to be, in a great many important respects, It is a very remarkable fact that, from the to be, in a great many important respects, intermediate in its character between the pigs on the one hand and the ruminants on has on the one hand and the runniants on the other; that in fact research into the his-tory of the past did so far-and to the ex-tent which Cuvier indicated-tend to fill up file breach between the group of runniants and the group of pigs.